KrystianGH2/Community-Science-Museum/README.md

 ## Description

-The Community Science Museum website aims to provide information about various scientific exhibits, interactive experiments, and educational programs for visitors.
-The website utilizes modern web development tools like Vite to deliver a fast and responsive user experience.
+The Community Science Museum website was my first semester project and it is built with HTML, CSS, JS and Vite

 ## Built With